-The operation of the Hidden Hollow Landfill and the North Ravine Cell landfill by the Solid Waste Management Department continues to concentrate on meeting its daily obligations while looking to the needs of the future.
-The Hidden Hollow Cell is getting closer to meeting its maximum capacity and the Solid Waste Management Department needs to ensure that enough funds are accrued in the reserve account to cover the extensive work that will need to be performed to place this cell into final closure.
+The operation of the Ada County Landfill by the Solid Waste Management Department continues to concentrate on meeting daily obligations while looking to the demands of the future.
+The Hidden Hollow Cell is getting closer to its designed capacity and the Department needs to ensure that funds are accrued in reserve to cover the extensive work that will need to be performed to place this cell into final closure.
 More and more waste is being directed to the North Ravine Cell and again the funds to continue expansion of this cell must be accrued prior to any construction.